This post may contain affiliate links. Please see my disclosure for more details!

 For the ganache filling, I use a mix of dark chocolate and milk chocolate.
 I often do this with other no-bake chocolatey treats like my Malteser tiffin, because I think it’s the perfect balance.
 Not too bitter, not too sweet

 However, I understand that some people will think dark chocolate isn’t for them, and others will worry that milk chocolate is too sweet!
 With this no-bake luckily though, you can use all dark, or all milk if you prefer!
 Luckily it’s a different type of ganache, with different ratios than you would use for truffles – plus the butter!
 For example, when using just milk chocolate, you need to use at least 150g more chocolate.

 I tend to whack the butter, chocolates and cream into a bowl and microwave in bursts until smooth.
-However, if you don’t want to use a microwave you can heat the cream till it’s just before boiling point in a pan over the hob, and then pour over the chocolates and butter.
+However, if you don’t want to use a microwave you can heat the cream until it’s just before boiling point in a pan over the hob, and then pour over the chocolates and butter.
 You really need to make sure the chocolate is in small pieces, like a chocolate chip size, so that you don’t have to mix it too much.
 It also makes sure that it melts properly!